Shrode Lake Cabin

 Directions

-Not accessible by road.
-Float plane access is 45 minutes from Anchorage or 55 minutes from Cordova (ice conditions permitting).
-By boat, travel 25 miles from Whittier to Long Bay.
-From Long Bay trailhead (accessible only at very high tides with small boats), hike 1 mile to cabin.
-Alternatively, from Three Fingers trailhead (accessible by larger boats at the middle finger), hike 2 miles with a required Shrode River crossing.
-A third option uses a half-mile portage trail to carry a canoe, kayak, or packraft, then paddle 2 miles along Shrode Lake's north shore to the cabin.
+Access by float plane is 45 minutes from Anchorage or 55 minutes from Cordova.
+By boat, travel 25 miles from Whittier into Long Bay, then hike 1 mile on the trail to Shrode Lake.
+The Long Bay trailhead is only accessible at very high tides with small shore-going boats.
+Alternatively, access from Three Fingers Trailhead requires a 2-mile hike with a substantial river crossing (Shrode River) that may be impassable depending on water levels.
+A third option is to use the 0.5-mile portage trail from Three Fingers to carry a kayak or packraft to Shrode Lake, then paddle 2 miles along the north shore to the cabin.

 Location